 The purpose of this section is to classify the "Acres in This Place" you reported in section 1, item 4, by principal use in 1982.
-Do NOT include any acres you rented TO others (reported in section 1, item 3).
+Do NOT include ar acres you rented TO others (reported in section 1, item 3).

-Land Used for More Than One Purpose - If part of your land was u more than one purpose in 1982, report that land on the line for the use listed, and NOT on the line for the second use.
-For example, if you plow under a cover crop, and planted and harvested a grain crop, report the litten 1a.
-"Cropland harvested," but NOT as "Cropland used for cover legumes, ..., etc." (item 1c).
+Land Used for More Than One Purpose - If part of your land was used for more than one purpose in 1982, report that land on the line for the use first listed, and NOT on the line for the second use.
+For example, if you plowed 'under a cover crop, and planted and harvested a grain crop, report the land in item 1a, "Cropland harvested," but NOT as "Cropland used for cover crop, legumes,... etc." (item 1c).